airbytehq/airbyte/docs/operator-guides/scaling-airbyte.md

   <tr>
    <td>oldest_pending_job_age_secs
    </td>
-   <td>This metric shows how long a pending job waits before it is scheduled.
+   <td>Shows how long a pending job waits before it is scheduled.
 If a job is in pending state for a long time, more workers may be required.
    </td>
   </tr>
   <tr>
    <td>oldest_running_job_age_secs
    </td>
-   <td>This metric shows how long the oldest job has been running.
+   <td>Shows how long the oldest job has been running.
 A running job that is too large can indicate stuck jobs.
 This is relative to each job’s runtime.
    </td>
   </tr>
   <tr>
    <td>job_failed_by_release_stage
    </td>
-   <td>This metric shows jobs that have failed in that release stage and is tagged as alpha, beta, or GA.
+   <td>Shows jobs that have failed in that release stage and is tagged as alpha, beta, or GA.
    </td>
   </tr>
 </table>